Ministerial ordinance on the use of masks, the indications of the Region to the Healthcare Companies - Health - Breaking Latest News

 The use of devices is instead recommended inside the waiting rooms for operators, carers and users of health facilities that have no respiratory symptoms.
 Finally, in line with the ministerial ordinance, in the outpatient clinics of general practitioners and pediatricians of free choice any obligation is at the discretion of the doctor.

-Infine, i tampons for the search for SARS-CoV-2 will be mandatory for patients who access the Emergency Department or hospitalization already with symptomsor who develop them during hospitalization.
+Infine, i tampons for the search for SARS-CoV-2 will be mandatory for patients accessing the Emergency Department or hospitalization already with symptomsor who develop them during hospitalization.

 “The data that we continue to collect to monitor the progress of the pandemic – explains the regional councilor for health policies, Raffaele Donini– confirm that the emergency phase is behind us in Emilia-Romagna as well.
 However, it would be a mistake not to treasure what we have learned, that is, that masks are an essential safeguard to counter the spread not only of Covid, but of many other diseases.
 For this reason we believe it is our duty to continue wearing them in all cases in which they can help save lives and recommend caution in other circumstances.
 Compared to the ministerial indications, we have provided uniform indications for the whole territory, so that both patients, workers and visitors know how they should behave in our region”.